 You will need to find a flex tube that fits your needs for fitting over the exhaust pipe and reaching to a vented area.

-- Flex-lock construction provides better flexibility with a leak-free connector
+- DESIGNED TO PERFORM -- Flex-lock construction provides better flexibility with a leak-free connector

 4. Get the Correct Size Clamp to Secure the Flex Pipe

 To properly secure the flex pipe to the exhaust, you are going to need a pipe clamp that is made to fit your diameter of piping.

 Pipe clamps can be found in all diameters to suit your application.